 Timbermark is a marking systems company dedicated to the timber industry.
-We supply a range of inkjet printer systems for sawmills and pallet manufacturers.
+We supply a range of inkjet printer systems for sawmills, pallet producers and panel manufacturers.

-Established in 2004, Timbermark has almost 20 years’ experience of focus on the timber industry, with engineering development activity tailored to the application needs of the industry.
-Examples of this include a system for high speed planers and pallet marking systems where the print cycles between three designs.
+Established in 2004, Timbermark has many years’ focus on the timber industry, with engineering development activity tailored to the application needs of the industry.

-Our handheld printers are versatile and can be used in many different projects.
-Printing size varies from ½” (12.7mm) with the high resolution Sojet printers, to 2¼”(56mm) for the large character effect EBS Handjet.
-Our new range of handheld printers from Zhuhai Bentsai Printing Technology includes the B80 printer, which can print up to 4”/100mm high using 4 of its 1” printhead cartridges.
+Handheld printers are versatile and can be used in many different projects.
+Printing size varies from ½” (12.7mm) to 4” (100mm) with the high resolution Bentsai printers, and up to 2¼”(56mm) for the large character effect EBS Handjet, which includes the additional scan-to-print functionality.

-Timbermark serves UK and European customers from its bases in Oxfordshire and Belgium, and has customers in Latvia, France, Slovakia, Portugal and Hungary.
+Timbermark serves European customers from its base in Belgium, and has sawmill clients in Latvia, Benelux, France, Slovakia, Lithuania Portugal and Hungary.

 Products / Services Listing